Hake v. Allied Fluid Products Corp. (2018)

 September 11, 2018

-Horvitz & Levy LLP helped our client secure a victory in a case that tested the ability of plaintiffs alleging asbestos exposure in other states to obtain recovery under California’s lower causation standards governing asbestos cases.
+Horvitz & Levy helped our client secure a victory in a case that tested the ability of plaintiffs alleging asbestos exposure in other states to obtain recovery under California’s lower causation standards governing asbestos cases.

 The plaintiff sought to hold Honeywell International Inc. liable for his mesothelioma, which he claimed was caused by exposures to chrysotile fibers in brake products that Honeywell’s corporate predecessor manufactured.
 Those exposures allegedly occurred exclusively in Kansas when plaintiff was a Kansas resident.
 After the alleged exposures, plaintiff joined the Navy where he was exposed to amosite.
 Later, plaintiff moved to Washington, where he was diagnosed with mesothelioma.
 Plaintiff filed suit in California against a dozen defendants, including Honeywell.